 Section 'Sub' Navigation:

-- February 2017: Patrick will present a poster on obscurin protein functions at the Biophysics Conference in New Orleans.
+- February 2017: Patrick presented a poster on obscurin protein functions at the Biophysics Conference in New Orleans.

 - January 2017: AHA undergraduate fellowships available.
 More information here: AHA@UCSD.